Nicolai Abildgaard: An academic and artistic career

 Abilgaard was also known as a religious freethinker and an advocate of political reform.
 In spite of his service to (and in his artwork the glorification of) the government, he was hardly a great supporter of the monarchy or of the state church.
 He supported the emancipation of the farmers and participated in the collection of monies for the Freedom Monument (Frihedsstøtten) in 1792.
 He contributed a design for the monument, as well as for two of the reliefs at its base.
-He got caught into controversies at the end of the 18th century because of his controversial statements and satirical drawings.
+He got drawn into controversies at the end of the 18th century because of his provocative statements and satirical drawings.
 He was inspired by the French Revolution, and in 1789–1790 he tried to incorporate these revolutionary ideals into the Knights' Room at Christiansborg Palace.
 However, the King rejected his designs.

 His showdowns with the establishment culminated in 1794, when his allegorical painting "Jupiter Weighs the Fate of Mankind" (Jupiter vejer menneskenes skæbne) was exhibited at the Salon.
 He was politically isolated and cut out of the public debate by censors.

 The fire at Christiansborg Palace, in February 1794, also had a dampening effect on his career, for seven of the ten monumental paintings of the grandiose project were destroyed in that accident.
 The project was stopped and so were his earnings.
 However, after that devastating fire accident, he started getting decorative assignments and also got the opportunity to practice as an architect.
 He decorated the Levetzau Palace (now known as Christian VIII's Palace) at Amalienborg (1794–1798), recently occupied home of King Christian VII of Denmark's half-brother Frederik.
 His protégé Bertel Thorvaldsen headed the sculptural efforts.
 He also planned for rebuilding the Christiansborg Palace, but he could not get the assignment.

 At the start of the 19th century, his interest in painting was restored when he painted four scenes from Terence's comedy Andria.

-In 1804 he received a commission for a series of painting for the throne room in the new palace, but disagreements between the artist and the crown prince put a halt to this project.
+In 1804 he received a commission for a series of paintings for the throne room in the new palace, but disagreements between the artist and the crown prince put a halt to this project.
 He continued, however, to provide the court with designs for furniture and room decorations.